- About Us

 A single leaf of this Red Blotch Disease infected Pinot noir vine shows symptoms of the disease in September,

 before harvest.
 The vineyard is located in Oregon's Willamette Valley.
-Photo courtesy of Patty Skinkis.
+(Photo by Patty Skinkis)

 Grapevine red blotch disease (GRBD) is a concern for many growers and winemakers in Oregon’s wine industry.
 Although first expressed in Cabernet Sauvignon in Napa Valley, California roughly a decade ago, it has since been characterized as affecting many grape varieties along the West Coast.
 While producers fear that infected vineyards will require removal and replacement of their vines, winemakers worry about the virus is affecting wine quality.
 Scientists at Oregon State University are researching the effects that GRBD will have on the Oregon wine industry and are exploring management techniques for growers and winemakers to help subdue GRBD effects.